By Erin Huffstetler | 08/19/2018 | 1 Comment

 Start by washing and drying your peppers.
 Then, cut them up.
 If you’re working with hot peppers, wear gloves, and take care not to touch your face and eyes.

-If you plan to use your peppers for fajitas, or something similar, you can stop now.
+If you plan to use your peppers for fajitas, stir fry or something similar, you can stop now.

-If you want smaller pieces to throw into casseroles and other dishes, like my bell pepper soup, go ahead and dice your peppers.
+If you want smaller pieces to throw into casseroles, chilis and soups, like my bell pepper soup, go ahead and dice your peppers.

 Once you have everything cut to your preferred size, spread the peppers out on a sheet pan in a single layer.
 Then, flash freeze your peppers.
 This extra step will ensure that the peppers freeze in individual pieces, rather than big clumps that are difficult to break apart.